Far East | ATLAS of Plucked Instruments |

 |

-top | Japan | ||||||||||||||||
+top | Buryat | |||||||||||

 |

-top | |||||||||||||||||
+top | Japan | ||||||||||||||||||

 |

-biwa The biwa is the Japanese lute, and looks much like its predecessor -the Chinese pipa.
+biwa The biwa is the Japanese lute, and looks much like its predecessor - the Chinese pipa.
 However it is quite differently played and the sound is also completely different.
 There exist several types of biwa, which differ in size and tuning, like the gaku biwa, the chikuzen biwa and the satsuma biwa.
 For more information see Biwa and Taiko-center.
 The body of the biwa is carved from one piece of hardwood, with a thin softwood soundboard, slightly rounded.
 This has two half moon shaped soundholes, with bone inlay around them.
 The back has vague carvings, like glued-on papers.
 The neck is part of the body (although on the example both the neck and the pegbox can be taken separate).
 The 5 (or 4) high frets (and the top bridge) are made from small "piles" of different woods, with a rounded top.
 The pegbox is square and bends backwards, ending in a kind of upwards curl.
 The 4 (or 5) silk strings are tuned with long round wooden tuning pegs, 2 on each side of the open bexbox.
 They are fixed to the bridge, which is a carved piece of wood glued to the front, and has bone (?) decoration on the sides and around the string fixing holes.

-As biwas are rarely made anymore, you are lucky to find one - the example instrument has burn marks on the front, and missed the pegs and one fret, which are replaced by some look-alikes. |
+As biwas are rarely made anymore, you are lucky to find one - the example instrument had burn marks on the front, and missed the pegs and one fret, which are replaced by some look-alikes. |

 |